Introduction

 HTTP(S) server headers

-By default, the Axis device announces its current running Apache and OpenSSL versions during HTTP(S) connections with clients on the network.
-This information is useful when a customer is utilizing a network security scanner on a daily or weekly basis to allow for more detailed reporting of outstanding vulnerabilities in a particular firmware version.
+By default, Axis devices announce their current Apache and OpenSSL versions during HTTP(S) connections with clients on the network.
+This information is useful when you use network security scanners on a regular basis since it provides a more detailed report of outstanding vulnerabilities in a particular AXIS OS version.

 AXIS OS version | Web interface configuration path |